Regulation · AI Act

 The graph gives the structure.
 The page gives the operating read.

-The useful read for product and platform teams is not a recital-by-recital commentary.
-It is the operational map: which systems are in scope, which terms change the role posture, which model and deployment choices trigger stricter controls, and which evidence the organisation will need once regulators, customers, or procurement teams ask how the AI system is governed.
+Product and platform teams do not need a recital-by-recital commentary.
+They need the operating read: which systems are in scope, which terms flip your role, which model and deployment choices trigger stricter controls, and what evidence you show when a regulator, customer, or procurement team asks how the system is governed.

 CELEX